 The stars at night, shine big and bright, deep in the heart of Texas...

 The sky contains a multitude of wonders, but if you never leave the city, you can rarely admire them.
-Even on the clearest of evenings, experiencing the full brilliance of a starry night sky is no longer a given when you step outside.
 Artificial city lights obscure natural darkness, resulting in less than majestic skies and an inability to wish upon a star.
-While modern day electricity and light pollution make chasing the stars difficult in most towns, if you head for the Texas hill country, it won’t be long before the night sky comes alive.
+While modern-day electricity and light pollution make chasing the stars difficult in most towns, if you head for the Texas Hill Country, it won’t be long before the night sky comes alive.

-So, pack a bag and a bottle of red, because these Central Austin sites are home to a variety of spots to experience all-star constellations and even to discover a few new ones.
+Pack a bag and a bottle of red - these Central Austin sites are home to a variety of spots to experience all-star constellations and even to discover a few new ones.

 Contributed by Rebecca West